decamp/fft/README.md

 - 2D Fast Cosine Transform

 Each implementation supports real and complex numbers.
-Each implementation is defined by a single file and may be copied.
+Each implementation is defined by a single file that can easily be copied/pasted elsewhere.

 ### Build: